-- 99. ILO is working closely with the OEEC on manpower problems.
+- as opposed to 11,607 in 1952, 20,980 in 1953 and an anticipated 49,043 in 1954.
+The emigration programme from Greece is planned to reach 15,820 movements in 1955, as opposed to 489 in 1952, 4,096 in 1953 and 11,062 in 1954.
+12,550 persons are expected to be moved from Austria, 31,100 persons from Germany, 15,500 from the Netherlands, 2,510 from Trieste and 4,590 from other European areas (2,950 will be moved from the Near and Far East). - 98.
+The budget and the plan of expenditure provide for an amount of 2,506,217 dollars for administrative expenses (in 1954: 2,601,437 dollars) and 44,027,211 dollars for operational expenses (in 1954: 36,080,096 dollars). - ILO (International Labour Organisation) - 99.
+ILO is working closely with the OEEC on manpower problems.
 ILO has provided experts to undertake an investigation of manpower organization in OEEC countries and has also proposed to the OEEC certain measures that could contribute to the maximum utilisation of manpower resources and to higher productivity. - 100.
 In the field of vocational training, ILO has worked out, in collaboration with the OEEC, a scheme providing assistance to governments in the training of instructors. - 101.
 In Italy, ILO experts have helped in setting up training schools. - 102.
 ILO is assisting the European Coal and Steel Community in the promotion and extension of vocational training. - 103.
 In the field of migration, the ILO has assisted in training officials from Italian emigration centres in preselection procedures, so that further and more widespread improvements in the proportion of workers finally accepted as immigrants might be achieved. - 104.
 The ILO is assisting the Greek Government in framing migration policy and in organizing government emigration services.
-The ILO awards followships to Greek officials, so that they can study migration procedures and operations in various European countries and in Brazil.

-Organization for European Economic Co-operation(OEEC)

-- 105. The report to the Council (document C-M(53)155) outlines the decision taken by the OEEC Council in October, 1953, to adopt a Code dealing with the employment of nationals of member countries.
+The ILO awards followships to Greek officials, so that they can study migration procedures and operations in various European countries and in Brazil. - OEEC (Organization for European Economic Co-operation) - 105.
+The report to the Council (document C-M(53)155) outlines the decision taken by the OEEC Council in October, 1953, to adopt a Code dealing with the employment of nationals of member countries.
 The main clause of the decision states that a foreign worker, if a subject of one of the OEEC countries, will be granted a labour permit if it has not been possible for the vacancy concerned to be filled within a period of one month by a suitable national candidate (Portugal and Turkey have not accepted the decision).
 For special reasons the period can be extended to two months.
-This has been the case in Austria, Denmark and Norway. - 106.
+This has been the case in Austria, Denmark and Morway. - 106.
 By means of a system of periodical reports the Organization will be able to watch how this decision is being implemented in the member countries.
 The questionnaire on the basis of which the first half-yearly reports are to be submitted, covering the period ending 30th June, was issued in April this year.
 In replying to the questionnaire, countries must state the number of permits granted or refused, and the number and nature of cases in which they have refused permits under some of the special provisions of the decision.
 If a country has refused permits for "imperative reasons of national economic policy", it shall state the nature of these reasons.
 The reports submitted to the Organization in this way will provide member countries with the data required for ensuring a degree of co-ordination of policy in this field.